Hacking-NASSA-with-HTML/nikky_pedia_1_01/README.md

 may be turned off because Railway limits, ask me to turn it on if you would like to see the app).
-    FRONT-END deployed on https://nikky-pedia.netlify.app May be turned off because Railway limits
+    FRONT-END deployed on https://nikky-pedia.netlify.app May be turned off because of Railway limits